techthoughts2/AWSCBManifestPS/README.md

    Create src\GreatPSModule\GreatPSModule.psd1
    Create src\GreatPSModule\GreatPSModule.psm1
    Verify The required module Pester (minimum version: 4.7.2) is already installed.
+   Verify The required module InvokeBuild (minimum version: 5.4.2) is already installed.
+   Verify The required module platyPS (required version: 0.12.0) is already installed.

 Your new PowerShell module project 'GreatPSModule' has been created.